The Sooner You Know You Have Prediabetes, the Sooner You Can Take Action to Reverse It and Prevent Type 2 Diabetes. Let’s Start Today.

 - In-person: Meet with your Lifestyle Coach and a small group of other people making the same changes you are.
 You’ll get all the support you need, and make friends in the process.
 In-person cohorts meet at University of Utah locations across the Salt Lake Valley.

 - Online: In partnership with incentaHEALTH #PreventDiabetes, the online DPP offers the convenience of completing the program on your own time with the expert guidance of Lifestyle Coaches.
-You’ll get 365 days of support from your coach, online video sessions, and a wireless scale for tracking.
+You’ll get 365 days of support from your coach, online video sessions, and a wireless scale for tracking. *We have temporarily paused new enrollments to our online program.
+Please call for additional details.

 Both options include 24 sessions over the course of a year.
 The program will help you: